landalab0/leonardo/README.md

 ## Plot the quality of R1 and R2 files

+View visualizing the quality profiles of the forward and reverse reads

 ```r
 plotQualityProfile(fnFs[1:2])
 plotQualityProfile(fnRs[1:2])
 ```

 ## Quality Filtering

+We proceed with filtering and trimming the reads according to what is observed in the quality plots.
+Specifically, we use the arguments truncLen=(indicate the average trimming length for each read), maxN=(the maximum number of ambiguous bases), maxEE= (the maximum number of errors) , and rm.phix=(whether we want to remove sequences belonging to the internal Illumina control).

 ```r
 filtFs <- file.path(path, "filtered", basename(fnFs))